-Normally an installation can be done within a few days, but at times due to heavy demand or due to some emergency
+Normally an installation can be done next day, but at times due to heavy demand or due to some emergency

 A standard installation, which includes providing a router, receiver, power supply units, and up to 15 meters of cabling